 Source Reduction and Waste Minimization Spare Tire Ordinance State, region, or city-wide spare tire ordinance to mitigate illegal disposal and provide governing body the ability to seek financial compensation for illegal dumping to aid in cleanup or provide future funds for additional processing facilities.
-Financial incentive for waste minimization and reuse for contractors Region and municipalities partner to provide financial inventive to winning contractors on city owned projects through verifiable material reuse, use of salvaged construction material, or increased recycling.
+Financial incentive for waste minimization and reuse for contractors Region and municipalities partner to provide financial incentive to winning contractors on city owned projects through verifiable material reuse, use of salvaged construction material, or increased recycling.
 Increase disposal charge for C&D waste to promote better waste minimization, material reuse, and more efficient material use.
-Resource Recovery Provide funding aid for material recover facility Funding is needed to aid in construction of region-wide material recover facility.
+Identify barriers to source reduction and waste minimization There are no incentives for citizens, commercial businesses, and industrial businesses to reduce their waste.
+Without economically viable recycling in the region, waste reduction is up to the generator and diverting material from the landfill can be more costly and not attainable.
+Resource Recovery Provide funding aid for a material recovery facility (MRF) Funding is needed to aid in construction of a region wide MRF.
 Lack of recycling in area is attributed to required diversion and transportation of recyclable material.
 Facility would increase recycling and provide opportunity for resource recovery that does not exist.
 Identify barriers to resource recovery.
 No downstream market exists for resource recovery.
 The region does not have a MRF.
 The lack of a facility in proximity to municipalities recycling creates additional transportation costs that lead to higher disposal rates of material in landfills rather than ship recyclable material to MRF or downstream processing facility.
 Potential Markets Tire processing and recycling facilities to move to region Potential to attract tire processing companies and new ventures to the region.
 Large quantity of tire generators and improper disposal makes area a prime target for additional processing companies to benefit while decreasing spare tire waste and providing recyclable material.

-and Resource Recovery Material recovery Potential to attract new business ventures to area or region to facility provide operation.
+Material recovery facility Potential to attract new business ventures to area or region to provide operation.
 Potential to increase region recycling numbers while increasing chance for profitable recycling in the region.